kbaggen/SPINDELMATE/README.md

 If you wish for manual install (a bit faster for updates):
 > 1. Install CP210x USB to UART Bridge VCP Drivers (https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) so you PC can find and see the ESP32.
-> 2. Install ESP Home Flasher (https://github.com/esphome/esphome-flasher/releases), e.g. flash program to flash install-bins onto the ESP32.
+> 2a.
+Install ESP Home Flasher (https://github.com/esphome/esphome-flasher/releases), e.g. flash program to flash install-bins onto the ESP32.
 The flash program also give your the possibility to see and view what going on inside logger.
+> 2b.
+Or you can use the Update function in the AP portal when powering on the logger if SPINDELMATE already installed in earlier version.
 > 3. Download the Install-bin files accordingly under releases here at Github) (https://github.com/kbaggen/SPINDELMATE/releases).
 NOTICE!
 Please remember to hold and press “BOOT” during the start of upload to the ESP32 until after it states "Chip Info"!